Belladonna of Sadness

-Belladonna of Sadness (哀しみのベラドンナ, Kanashimi no Beradonna) is a 1973 Japanese adult animated art film produced by the animation studio Mushi Production and distributed by Nippon Herald Films.
+Belladonna of Sadness (哀しみのベラドンナ, Kanashimi no Beradonna) is a 1973 Japanese adult animated drama film produced by the animation studio Mushi Production and distributed by Nippon Herald Films.
 It is the third and final entry in Mushi Production's adult-oriented Animerama trilogy, following A Thousand and One Nights (1969) and Cleopatra (1970).
-Its initial release was a commercial failure and caused the studio to go bankrupt.
-The film was remastered in 2016 by Cinelicious Pics and has received generally favorable reviews from contemporary film critics.
+It follows the story of Jeanne, a peasant woman who makes a faustian deal with the devil after she is raped by the local nobility on the night of her wedding.

-It follows the story of Jeanne, a peasant woman who makes a faustian deal with the devil after she is raped by the local nobility on the night of her wedding day.
-It is notable for its erotic, violent, and psychedelic imagery and considered a cult film.
+Although its initial release was a commercial failure and caused the studio to go bankrupt, the film was considered a cult film in retrospective years.
+It is notable for its erotic, religious, violent, and psychedelic imagery, with its tackling themes of misogyny, feudal oppression, moral depravity, rebellion, and witch-hunting.

 Plot

 Jeanne and Jean are newlyweds in a rural village in medieval France.
-But on Jeanne's wedding night, she is brutally gang-raped in a ritual deflowering by the local baron and his courtiers.
+On Jeanne's wedding night, she is brutally gang-raped in a ritual deflowering by the local baron and his courtiers.
 She returns to Jean terrified, and he attempts to calm her by saying they can start over from that moment.
 Shortly after they embrace, however, Jean strangles Jeanne to a state of unconsciousness.
-Ashamed, he flees outside their home.
+Distraught and ashamed, he flees outside their home.

 That night, Jeanne begins to see visions of a phallic-headed spirit who promises her power.
 The spirit tells her it heard her calling for help, and that it can grow as big and powerful as she wants it to.
 As a result, the couple's fortunes rise even as famine strikes the village, and the baron raises taxes to fund his war effort.
-Formerly exhausted by his life of menial labor, Jean is elevated to the role of tax collector.
-But the baron cuts off Jean's hand as punishment when he could not extract enough money from the village, leaving him miserable and drunk.
+Formerly exhausted by his life of menial labor, Jean is elevated to the role of tax collector, but the baron cuts off Jean's hand as punishment when he cannot extract enough money from the village, leaving him miserable and drunk.

 The spirit visits Jeanne once again (having grown in size) and rapes her in exchange for more riches.
-Although she submits her body, she attests that her soul still belongs to Jean and to God.
-Shortly after, Jeanne takes out a large loan from a usurer and sets herself up in the same trade, eventually becoming the true power in the village.
-The baron returns victorious from his war, and his wife, envious of the respect and admiration Jeanne received, calls her a witch and turns the villagers against her.
-Running from the mob, Jeanne tries to return home to Jean, but he refuses to open the door and she is assaulted.
+Although she submits her body, she attests that her soul still belongs to Jean and God.
+Shortly thereafter, Jeanne takes out a large loan from a usurer and sets herself up in the same trade, eventually becoming the true power in the village.
+The baron returns victorious from his war, and his wife, envious of the respect and admiration Jeanne receives, calls her a witch and rallies the villagers to turn against her.
+Running from the mob, Jeanne tries to return home, but Jean is drunk and doesn't open the door, and she is assaulted.